 I’d like to begin by thanking all of my teachers and friends who got me here in the first place.
 First and foremost: Patrick Creelman, Kristin Campbell, Paul Dallaghan and the teachers of Pure Yoga Hong Kong who I taught with (2005-2008) Ana Forrest and all my students since 2003.
 I’d also like to thank my inspiring professors during my time studying Kinesiology at McGill University.
 My degree actually came into good use!
 Growing up, I also learned the art of pedagogy by watching my schoolteacher parents and later my big sister.
-They’d come home slugging grocery baskets full of text books, eyes burning over late night report cards and sometimes heartbroken over kids who showed up with the same clothes and no lunch every day.
+They’d come home slugging grocery baskets full of text books, eyes burning over late night report cards, sometimes heartbroken over kids who showed up with the same clothes and no lunch every day.
 My first teachers, my parents, they are my gurus.

 To be straight up, yoga found me, I didn’t necessarily find it.
 I made fun of my first yoga teacher and through my teen years found most of what yoga professed…to be a load of bull and was not open minded.
 True story.
 I had NO clue what I was stepping into.
 Since 2000, after meeting my first true teacher, it has been a natural evolution, a slow simmer of a magnificent journey.
 The genuine positivity that vibrated off Patrick during my first class with him in 2000 seemed to affect everyone in the room.
 Whatever it was that he had, I knew I wanted to live the same way.
-What I learned was this level of energy wasn’t unique to just Patrick, it seemed that every teacher I encountered who was living in his/her passion lit up rooms and made everyone feel instantly at ease.
+I later learned this energy wasn’t unique to just Patrick, it seemed that every teacher I encountered who was living in his/her passion lit up rooms and made everyone feel instantly at ease.